-We have audited the accounts of London School of Academics Limited for the year ended 31 March 2017 which comprise the income statement, statement of financial position, the Statement of Changes in Equity and notes to the accounts, including a summary of significant accounting policies.
+We have audited the accounts of London School of Academics Limited (the 'company') for the year ended 31 March 2021 which comprise the Profit and Loss Account, the Balance Sheet, the Statement of Changes in Equity and notes to the accounts, including significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 'The Financial Reporting Standard applicable in the UK and the Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).